 - One out of every ten teens responding to the 2007 survey revealed that they themselves had gotten behind the wheel after drinking.

 If you are involved in an accident with a teen driver who appears intoxicated, you may be able to make a personal injury claim against the teen.
-In fact, negligence per se rules stipulate that you will not even need to prove that the teen was negligent in order for you to recover damages.
+In fact, negligence per se rules stipulates that you will not even need to prove that the teen was negligent in order for you to recover damages.
 It is enough to show that the teen was violating zero tolerance/safety laws and caused injury as a result of the violation.

 The law does not limit recovery against drunk teen drivers to people who get hit by the driver either.
 In some cases, passengers who were involved in a teen drunk driving accident may also sue the driver who caused them to suffer harm.

 On the other hand, teens who are driving drunk and who cause an accident typically have limited options for recovery.
 These teens may be able to get their medical bills and lost wages, if any, paid by personal injury protection (PIP) since this type of insurance is required of all drivers by Massachusetts law.
 However, they will not be able to receive compensation for damages and losses above the policy limit or for pain and suffering that occurred as a result of the accident.
 The only exception to this would be if someone else was partially or totally responsible for the accident (despite the drunkenness) in which case the other party could be held responsible for some or all of the damages that occurred to the teen depending upon the percentage of fault attributed to the third party driver.